Consensys/doc.web3signer/docs/HowTo/Store-Keys-HSM/Use-USB-Armory.md

     The [USB Armory Mk II device] only allows one connection at a time.
 Ensure you log out of the web-based file manager before using the device with Web3Signer.

-    Use the `INTERLOCK_CLIENT_TIMEOUT_MS` environment variable to override the Interlock connection timeout .
+    Use the `INTERLOCK_CLIENT_TIMEOUT_MS` environment variable to override the Interlock timeout from Web3Signer.
 Defaults to 5000 ms.

 ## Known server file

-The Interlock application uses a self-signed certificate.
-Web3Signer automatically creates a known server file to trust the Interlock certificate.
+The Interlock application by default uses a self-signed certificate.
+Web3Signer automatically creates a known server file to trust the Interlock certificate on first connection to the Interlock application, and uses the file on subsequent connections.

 !!! important